maxberghammer/MSALB2C/README.md

 ## First steps

+Add "https://your.domain/msalb2credirect" as redirect URI to your B2C-Application.
+To run the sample locally, you have to add "http://localhost:4200/msalb2credirect", for example.
+The adjust the files `config.service.ts` and `apicall.component.ts` to reflect your environment.

-Adjust the files `config.service.ts` and `apicall.component.ts` to reflect your environment.
-Have a closer look to `app.module.ts`, `app-routing.module.ts` and `app.component.ts` to learn how to use the library.
+Please have a closer look to `app.module.ts`, `app-routing.module.ts` and `app.component.ts` to learn how to use the library.